Chartreuse Liqueur – the secret of the Carthusian Monks

 A very important thing to remember is that Chartreuse is 100% natural, its colour is natural, and the intensity comes from the 130 herbs that go into making the liqueur.
 Nothing is added to enhance the colour.

 It has a great heritage that is also unlike any other spirit in the world.
 It is made solely by Carthusian monks.
 Unlike other liqueurs, Chartreuse evolves and continues to improve in the bottle.

-We believe that the same [herbs, spices and flowers] are present in both green and yellow, but in different proportions.
+We believe that the same are present in both green and yellow, but in different proportions.